Henry Lewis Routt: Battle of Lexington

 Prior to the Siege of Lexington, before Col. James A. Mulligan arrived and when only a few companies of Home Guard were present, Routt acting as a colonel with around 800 recruits arrived in the vicinity and arrested several prominent Unionists including former Missouri Governor Austin A. King.
 Routt's force swelled to around 1200 and he demanded the Home Guard's surrender, but they refused.
 When it was learned that Union cavalry had been dispatched to relieve the post, Routt withdrew and eventually linked with Sterling Price.
 Routt's recruits were absorbed into other units and he returned home in autumn of 1861.

 Capture, trial, and pardon

-Routt was arrested March 17, 1862 and tried by a military tribunal for treason and inciting rebellion.
+Routt was arrested on March 17, 1862, and tried by a military tribunal for treason and inciting rebellion.
 He was found guilty of the charges and sentenced to death by hanging.
 However, Union governor of Missouri Hamilton Rowan Gamble had offered clemency for those who had peacefully returned home.
 President Lincoln pardoned Routt on April 16, 1862.